Kayli/logspub/corporation.md

   whichever is higher, and perhaps extra to maximize your TFSA, RESP and possibly RRSPs.
 But then leave the rest in the corporation

+- business records and supporting documents needed to determine your tax obligations must be kept for a period of six years

 ## terminology